mariommartins-zz/near-places/README.md

 - **Mockito for unit testing**

 ## Functionality
-This is a single-activity app that uses the device location, fetch the nearby places using Google Places API and display a paged list of results.
+This is a single-activity app that uses the device location to fetch the nearby places using Google Places API and display a paged list of results.
 Users will be able to select between 3 categories -> Cafes, Bars and Restaurants.
-The app shows the ratings of the place and a icon that states if it's open or not.
+Each listed item shows the rating of the place and an icon that states if it's open or not.
+In case this item is clicked the place location is showed in a map.
-The app has a cache system in order to avoid multiple calls to the server for the same location/page.
+The app has a static cache system in order to avoid multiple calls to the server for the same location/page.

 ## Endpoint documentation